 Director - Genevieve Webb

-Genevieve Webb is a senior executive with extensive experience in health and human services.
-Her present position is Director Quality at BreastScreen Victoria and her previous roles include Project Director Service Model Renewal at BreastScreen Victoria, CEO of Queen Victoria Women’s Centre, GM Corporate Services at Mind, Executive Director of Relationships Australia (Vic) and Associate Director at KPMG.
-Genevieve is the Chair of the Internal Audit Committee at the State Revenue Office (Vic).
+Genevieve Webb is a former senior executive with extensive experience in health and human services.
+Her former position was the Director Quality at BreastScreen Victoria and her previous roles include Project Director Service Model Renewal at BreastScreen Victoria, CEO of Queen Victoria Women’s Centre, GM Corporate Services at Mind, Executive Director of Relationships Australia (Vic) and Associate Director at KPMG.
+Genevieve is a former member and Chair of the Internal Audit Committee at the State Revenue Office (Vic).

 She has also served on the boards of Box Hill Institute of TAFE (Deputy President and Chair of Audit Committee), BreastScreen Victoria and Women’s Housing Limited.
 Genevieve has qualifications in Psychology and ICT.
 She is a Fellow of the Australian Institute of Company Directors (AICD) and an Associate Fellow of the Australian College of Health Service Management (ACHSM).